-Under all action alternatives (B through F, and the preferred alternative), elk hunting opportunities around the South Unit would be substantially reduced after initial reduction of the elk population is complete.
 There would be no impacts to adjacent lands during management actions associated with direct reduction with firearms.

+Under all action alternatives (B through F), elk hunting opportunities around the South Unit would be substantially reduced after initial reduction of the elk population is complete.
 Protection Mechanisms and Costs.
 A decline in costs for fencing and other forms of elk control to protect landscaping, crops, and pastures could occur as the park elk population was reduced and maintained between 100 and 400 elk.
-The temporary growth of the elk population and potential for impacts from protection measures and costs would be reduced when compared to alternative A. As a result, the time and money spent by adjacent landowners on elk protection measures would be reduced, which would have long-term beneficial effects to socioeconomics, even if some costs may still be incurred.
+The temporary growth and potential for impacts from protection measures and costs would be reduced when compared to alternative A. As a result, the time and money spent by adjacent landowners on elk protection measures would be reduced, which would have long-term beneficial effects to socioeconomics, even if some costs may still be incurred.